jordansissel/sysadvent/2012/24/article.md

 party services, or simply extending the
 [Chef Recipe DSL](http://docs.opscode.com/chef/dsl_recipe.html).

-First, let's just have a simple method that shortcuts the Chef version attribute so we don't have to type the whole thing in our recipes.
+Let's just have a simple method that shortcuts the Chef version attribute so we don't have to type the whole thing in our recipes.

 First, create a cookbook named "my_helpers".